moderndatacompany/dataos.info/docs/getting_started/index.md

 - **Data Governance and Security**: Apply appropriate data security, access controls, ensuring regulatory compliance.

-- **Deployement and Maintainance**: Deploy data products efficiently, monitor their performance, and manage updates using CI/CD practices.
+- **deployment and Maintainance**: Deploy data products efficiently, monitor their performance, and manage updates using CI/CD practices.

 If you are a Data Product Developer, click [here](/getting_started/data_product_developer/) to begin your DataOS journey.